 With my passport, all they know is my name, birthday and state where the document was issued.

-Admittedly, this doesn’t make a huge difference in your overall online privacy, but when we string together a lot of these tiny changes, it does have an impact.
+Admittedly, this doesn’t make a huge difference in your overall online privacy nor will it make you completely anonymous online, but when we string together a lot of these tiny changes, it does have an impact.

 Step 2: Hide Your Home Address

-Most of the time, they don’t need your actual home address and it’s entirely possible to use a virtual mailbox to mask your home address.
+Most of the time, retailers and other such companies don’t need your actual home address and it’s entirely possible to use a virtual mailbox to mask your home address.
 This virtual address can receive both letter mail and packages, sending you pictures that you can review on your phone.

 You then have the option of having the virtual address company scan the mail, forward it, delete it, whatever.
 I use a company called Traveling Mailbox that has worked well for the past 7 years.